 Everything you need to know about applying to uni

 Parents and your teachers do know you quite well and may understand you better than you think.
 You do not have to take their advice, but at least stop and think about whether they just might have a point.
-Being resentful because a teacher has told you that they think applying for Durham is, in your case, pointless, can deflate your ego a bit.
-Do not use your UCAS application as a form of petulant teenage revenge.
-They want the best for you - not floods of tears and anger on Results Day because you insisted on applying for Durham anyway - and missed.
+If a teacher tells you that applying to Durham is pointless, this can be really hard to take, but find out why they think that and consider what will be best for you in the long run.
+It’s probably easier to feel disappointed now than when you receive a rejection.

-Equally, if your parents are pressuring you to apply for something that they think leads to a "proper job" or at a particular University and it's not what you want to do, be firm.
-If need be, enlist the help of your teachers/referee to help you explain to your parents why you don't want to follow the path they have in mind for you.
+If your parents are pressuring you to apply for something that they think leads to a "proper job" or at a particular university and it's not what you want to do, be firm.
+Ask for the help of your teachers or referee to help you explain to your parents why you don't want to follow the path they have in mind for you.
 In the end, it's your life, and your education, so you must take responsibility for it.

-Schools can sometimes get obsessed about how many of their students get into 'Oxbridge' or 'Russell Group' Unis (they use this to show off to potential parents) without actually thinking very hard.
+Schools can sometimes get obsessed about how many of their students get into 'Oxbridge' or 'Russell Group' universities (they use this to market themselves to potential parents) without actually thinking very hard.
 If you want to go somewhere else to do your degree, stick to your decision.
-Its you going to Uni for 3 years, not your Head Teacher.
+It’s you going to university and paying for it for three years, not your head teacher.